-- 3.1 Library members must comply with any instructions from authorised staff, and are required to produce their University ID card at any time if asked by Library or Security staff. - 3.2 Smoking, illegal drug use, alcohol and hot and/or messy food is prohibited in the Library.
+- The Library is a place of study for the University community.
+All members shall respect the rights of other Library members to pursue their studies without unnecessary disturbance or distraction. - 3.1 Library members must comply with any instructions from authorised staff, and are required to produce their University ID card at any time if asked by Library or Security staff. - 3.2 Smoking, illegal drug use, alcohol and hot and/or messy food is prohibited in the Library.
 Drinks must be in lidded or capped containers.
-Authorised staff may confiscate hot and/or messy food as well as drinks not in lidded or capped containers. - 3.3 Cell phones and other devices are permitted provided they are switched to silent mode. - 3.4 Library property and resources must not be damaged, defaced or innapropriately used and must be left fit for use for other Library members.
+Authorised staff may confiscate hot and/or messy food as well as drinks not in lidded or capped containers. - 3.3 Cell phones and other devices are permitted provided they are switched to silent mode. - 3.4 Library property and resources must not be damaged, defaced or used innapropriately and must be left fit for use for other Library members.
 Library resources include hardware and software.
 Library members should notify the Library if property or resources are damaged, defaced or inappropriately used or accessed. - 3.5 Noise levels must be appropriate to the study space being used.
 Silence is to be observed in silent study areas. - 3.6 The Library does not accept responsibility for personal belongings left unattended in the Library.
-Books and any other articles left unattended in the Library may be removed by authorised staff. - 3.7 Authorised staff may inspect bags and personal belongings if the alarm sound when exiting a building. - 3.8 In cases of emergency members are required to vacate the Library in accordance with instructions issued by authorised staff. - 3.9 Children must be accompanied and appropriately supervised by an adult at all times, while in the Library. - 3.10 All users of copying and printing facilities must adhere to New Zealand Copyright law. - 3.11 Notices and/or products may not be distributed or posted in the Library without permission from authorised staff. - 3.12 No one may film or take photos in the Library without permission from authorised staff. - 3.13 Loanable items must be issued before being removed from the Library.
-Written approval is required from the University Librarian to take loanable items out of New Zealand. - 3.14 The Library is a place of study for AUT community.
-All members shall respect the rights of other Library members to pursue their studies without unnecessary disturbance or distraction.
+Books and any other articles left unattended in the Library may be removed by authorised staff. - 3.7 Authorised staff may inspect bags and personal belongings if the alarm sounds when exiting a building. - 3.8 In cases of emergency members are required to vacate the Library in accordance with instructions issued by authorised staff. - 3.9 Children must be accompanied and appropriately supervised by an adult at all times, while in the Library. - 3.10 All users of copying and printing facilities must adhere to New Zealand Copyright law.
+This includes the Fair Dealing provisions in the Copyright Act 1994 for the purposes of private research and study when downloading material and using copying and printing facilities.

+- 3.11 Notices and/or products may not be distributed or posted in the Library without permission from authorised staff. - 3.12 No one may film or take photos in the Library without permission from authorised staff.
+Filming or taking photos must comply with privacy and health and safety requirements. - 3.13 Loanable items must be issued before being removed from the Library.
+Written approval is required from the University Librarian to take loanable items out of New Zealand.